WGBooth/CU_CSPB_2270_Final_Project/README.md

 ## Running the Project

+I'm providing the instructions for a Mac (because that's what I'm using) but these are adaptable to whatever system you use.

 I'd recommend making a virtual environment for this to run in.
-I used Python 3.11.5 and venv.
+I used venv.

+In a Terminal, run python -m venv .venv

+Then type source .venv/bin/activate so that the virtual activate will run Python

+Make sure pip is install: python -m pip install

+There is a requirements.txt file that can be used to install the 3rd party Python packages to run this project.
+Now install necessary packages from requirements.txt pip install -r requirements.txt

+Now run the application:
+flask --app app.py run

+In the console, you will see which screenplay is being parsed and then eventually that a development server has been launched and is running.
+Open up a browser with the following address: 127.0.0.1:5000

+Type in the letter "r" (case-insensitive).
+You'll see a bulleted-list of characters (and their respective screenplay) listed below the text area.
+Now type the letter "e".
+You will see the search result narrow to results that match the prefix.

 ## Why this Project